apache/spark/docs/apache-airflow/concepts/priority-weight.rst

   The effective weight is the aggregate sum of all upstream ancestors.
   This is the opposite where downstream tasks have higher weight and will be scheduled more aggressively when using positive weight values.
-This is useful when you have multiple dag run instances and prefer to have each dag complete before starting upstream tasks of other dags runs.
+This is useful when you have multiple DAG run instances and prefer to have each DAG complete before starting upstream tasks of other DAG runs.

 - absolute